d-sargent/banga/README.md

 # Banga

 _Banga_ is a low-contrast geometric sans serif designed for everyday use.
-With unexpected design features like the lightning-inspired lowercase g, it balances corporate versatility with a rebellious edge, making it suitable for both professional and creative applications.
+With unexpected design features like the lightning-bolt-inspired lowercase g and tilde symbol, it balances corporate versatility with a rebellious edge, making it suitable for both professional and creative applications.

 Featuring six weights with matching italic styles, _Banga_ supports the full Google Fonts Latin Core, Plus, Vietnamese, African, Pan African, and Beyond Character Sets.
 It includes several Stylistic Sets for boring people.